Edmonton has no plans to do away with its Canada Day fireworks display | Listed

 While other major Western Canadian cities move to pull fireworks from their Canada Day festivities, the City of Edmonton currently has no plans to do away with its show.

-Daily Hive confirmed that the annual fireworks display is currently planned to take place as usual, according to Christina Chu, senior marketing advisor for the City of Edmonton.
+Daily Hive confirmed that the annual fireworks display is planned as usual, according to Christina Chu, senior marketing advisor for the City of Edmonton.

 This comes as our neighbours to the south in Calgary announced they would pilot an “enhanced pyrotechnic show” featuring a “visually stunning display of lights and sounds” to be launched from the main stage at Fort Calgary during the headliner act.